gregkwaste/NMSMV/README.md

 * *Summary of set up*: All you need to do is to build the project's solution file.
 * *Configuration*: None
-* *Dependencies*: OpenTK is the one and only dependency for building the project.
+* *Dependencies*: OpenTK is the main dependency for building the project.
 Also make sure to install the latest NET framework updates and you may also need to update your graphics card drivers.
+The app also uses the MBINCompiler (https://github.com/emoose/MBINCompiler) for best results always keep a latest version of the MbinCompiler together with the project's main executable.

 ### Contribution guidelines ###
 * Please Report any Issues or any suggestions you may have.